RTeov/Predicting_Fraudulent_Transactions_With_Machine_Learning/README.md

     s3.upload_file("output.csv", "my-bucket", "output.csv")
 ```

 > **Note:** This project is now optimized for batch/script-based inference and AWS SageMaker/Boto3 workflows.
-REST API (FastAPI) support has been removed.
 Edit `app/main.py` to implement your batch or event-driven logic.

 ---